Indiana University Bloomington: Kelley School of Business

 The Kelley School of Business was founded in 1920 as the university's School of Commerce and Finance.
 Approximately 6,100 students are enrolled in undergraduate, graduate Accountancy and Information Systems degrees, MBA and PhD programs, and in its online degree program, "Kelley Direct".
 Kelley partners with the Scotts Miracle-Gro Company to offer Bloomington Brands, a unique work-study program for undergraduates and MBA students.
 Participating students obtain real-world brand management experience by managing the Osmocote Plant Food brand under contract to Scotts.
 Kelley also partners with Coca-Cola for a program called Global Business Institute that is available in the Middle East, North Africa, and Asia.
 This is a program that was designed to let select groups of students in participating countries learn about business from the context of American culture.

 School of Education

 The School of Education, formerly a part of the College of Arts and Science, has been independent since 1923.
-One of the largest schools of education in the United States, It offers a range of degrees in professional education: a BS in teacher education leading to a teaching license, MS., education specialist (EdS) and doctoral (EdD, PhD) degrees.
+It offers a BS in teacher education leading to a teaching license, MS., education specialist (EdS), and doctoral (EdD, PhD) degrees.